boomskats/concordance/examples/bankaccount/README.md

 Here we can observe that the NATS streams that will carry our event sourcing traffic have been created successfully.

-> *NOTE* At this point if you wanted to *reset* their contents, you could do so with the following commands:
+> ⚠️NOTE: At this point if you wanted to *reset* their contents, you could do so with the following commands:
 >
 > ```console
 > nats stream purge CC_EVENTS -f